grafana/grafana/docs/sources/live/configure-grafana-live.md

 ## Request origin check

-To avoid hijacking WebSocket connections Grafana Live checks Origin request header sent by a client in HTTP Upgrade request.
-Requests without Origin header set pass through without any origin check.
+To avoid hijacking of WebSocket connection Grafana Live checks the Origin request header sent by a client in an HTTP Upgrade request.
+Requests without Origin header pass through without any origin check.

 By default, Live accepts connections with Origin header that matches configured [root_url]({{< relref "../administration/configuration.md#root_url" >}}) (which is a public Grafana URL).

-It's also possible to provide a list of additional origin patterns to allow WebSocket connections from.
-This can be achieved using [allowed_origins]({{< relref "../administration/configuration.md#allowed_origins" >}}) option of Grafana Live.
+It is possible to provide a list of additional origin patterns to allow WebSocket connections from.
+This can be achieved using the [allowed_origins]({{< relref "../administration/configuration.md#allowed_origins" >}}) option of Grafana Live configuration.

 ### Resource usage